kermado/NeuralBot/README.md

 ## Frequently Asked Questions

 **Will this work with game xyz?**
 This aimbot will probably work with most first-person shooter games.
-You will most likely need to configure the aimer for your mouse sensitivity in order to get the best results.
+You will need a trained neural network for the game and you will also most likely need to configure the aimer for your mouse sensitivity in order to get the best results.

 **Where can I find trained neural network configuration and model files?**
 The pre-built release includes a model (aimlab.weights) and configuration file (aimlab.cfg) for AimLab.
 You can always train your own neural network.
 The [Darknet](https://github.com/AlexeyAB/darknet) project describes how to do this.